-- You pay nothing for hospice care. - You pay a copayment of up to \$5 for each prescription for outpatient drugs for pain and symptom management.
+- You pay nothing for hospice care if you get your care from a Medicare-approved hospice provider. - You pay a copayment of up to \$5 for each prescription for outpatient drugs for pain and symptom management.
 In the rare case the hospice benefit doesn't cover your drug, your hospice provider should contact your plan to find out if Part D covers it.
-The hospice provider will inform you if any drugs or services aren't covered, and if you'll be required to pay for them. - You may pay 5% of the Medicare-approved amount for inpatient respite care.
-Your copay can't exceed the inpatient hospital deductible for the year. - Original Medicare will still pay for covered benefits for any health problems that aren't part of your terminal illness and related conditions, but this is unusual.
-Once you choose hospice care, your hospice benefit will usually cover everything you need. - You may have to pay for room and board if you live in a facility (like a nursing home) and choose to get hospice care.
+The hospice provider will inform you if any drugs or services aren't covered, and if you'll be required to pay for them.

+- You may pay 5% of the Medicare-approved amount for inpatient respite care (short-term care to help give caregivers a rest).
+Your copay can't exceed the inpatient deductible amount for the year (\$1,676 in 2025). - Original Medicare will still pay for covered benefits for any health problems that aren't part of your terminal illness and related conditions, but you'll owe any deductible and coinsurance amounts that apply.
+Once you choose hospice care, your hospice benefit will usually cover everything you need. - You may have to pay for room and board if you live in a facility (like a nursing home) and choose to get hospice care. - If your hospice care team determines you need inpatient care at a hospital, they must make the arrangements for your stay.
+If they don't, you might be responsible for the entire cost of your hospital care.